 From traditional tastings and educational courses to the not-so-traditional yoga and wine classes, the only thing these irreverent venues take seriously is the quality of the wine.
 As harvest time approaches, it’s the perfect opportunity for a hands-on learning experience that will take you from grape to glass in a fun and memorable way.

 A true pioneer of the trend, Urban Winery Sydney is the city’s only working winery.
-Housed in a rejuvenated industrial complex in the suburb of St Peters, the team released its first wine wholly made in the winery in 2016– a Rosé.
-This month they are set to begin their second harvest with Tempranillo grapes from Gundagai, which is about a two hour drive west of Canberra.
+It's located in The Entertainment Quarter in Moore Park (just a short stroll from the Sydney Cricket Ground) and includes a fully functioning open winery.
+The team released its first wine wholly made in the winery in 2016– a Rosé, and haven't slowed down since.
 The winery also features a cellar door, tasting bar and event space.
 In addition to tastings, Urban Winery offers educational winery tours, blend-your-own-wine classes and even yoga.
-Join the team every Sunday in March for a Harvest Lunch.
-Guests can stomp and plunge grapes before sitting down to a ploughman’s lunch at the communal long table.

 Noisy Ritual, East Brunswick, Melbourne

 Roll up your sleeves for a visit to Noisy Ritual, located on Lygon Street in the heart of Melbourne.
 You’ll be encouraged to get your hands (and feet) dirty as you live the winemaker’s philosophy of learning through doing.
 The cellar door is open Friday to Sunday, but head there during harvest time (March) to experience the real excitement.
-They’ll be offering hands-on tours, delicious food, live music and a chance to get involved in helping to make (and drink) the wine.
+You'll find hands-on tours, delicious food, live music and a chance to get involved in helping to make (and drink) the wine.
 Stomp grapes as you learn about winemaking directly from the winemaker or enjoy a guided tour of the facilities followed by a tasting of their full range of wines.
-Noisy Ritual kicks off its Vintage 2017 – a five- week celebration of winemaking, music and food – on Saturday 4 March.

 Cake Wines, Redfern, Sydney